2017 California wildfires: Wildfire maps

 This section contains maps of the locations and burn areas of the fires that occurred during the largest outbreaks of the season.
 The burn areas of some major fires are included in some of the maps.

-Wildfires
+List of wildfires

 Below is a list of all fires that exceeded 1000 acre during the 2017 California wildfire season, as well as the fires that caused significant damage.
 The information is taken from CAL FIRE's list of large fires, and other sources where indicated.

 October Northern California wildfires

 During the month of October, a series of wildfires broke out throughout Napa, Lake, Sonoma, Mendocino, and Butte counties during severe fire weather conditions, effectively leading to a major red flag warning from much of the northern California area.
 In the extreme conditions, small fires quickly grew to become massive conflagrations spanning from 1,000 to well over 20,000 acres within a single day.
 The fires destroyed an estimated 8,900 structures, killed at least 44 people, burned over 245,000 acre of land, and forced over 20,000 people to evacuate.